Planning a stop at an onsen during your Japan trip? Go to Kaga Onsen and head south to the Kaga City resort, Yamanaka Onsen!

 Washu (和酒) translates as “traditional Japanese spirits,” and Washu Bar Engawa specializes in sake (rice wine) and the stronger shochu.
 The owner and master of Washu makes suggestions according to your mood, the season and best temperature and presentation of each drink.

 As with much of the Kaga region, Yamanaka is a famous for traditional crafts.
 Even within Japan, Yamanaka is famous for fine lacquerware.
 Naturally, many galleries and shops exist throughout, featuring the local style.
-My favorites are Kihachi Kobo and Gato Mikio, both of whom respect traditional techniques while producing modern and sophisticated shapes.
+My favorites are Lacquerware Kihachi and Gato Mikio, both of whom respect traditional techniques while producing modern and sophisticated shapes.
 I recommend trying your hand at making lacquerware as well; you’ll appreciate the craftsmanship even more.

 The end of our day is the best time to bathe!
 Some locals never even bathe in their own homes, and instead they go to the public bath every day.
 I wish I could live close to an onsen so I could do this, too.